-In a view to foster cooperation and collaboration with other organisations, pursuant to Article 31 of the SPRFMO Convention, the Commission has instructed the Secretariat to enter into the following partnerships:
+With a view to fostering cooperation and collaboration with other organisations, pursuant to Article 31 of the SPRFMO Convention, the Commission has instructed the Secretariat to enter into the following partnerships:

 The Pan-Pacific Fisheries Compliance Network (PPFCN) is a recently formed informal group of RFMO Compliance Officers.
 The goal of this informal group is to work together towards establishing closer links and better enable networking with other colleagues primarily in the Pacific region who are facing similar compliance challenges in the fight against IUU fishing.
 The Operational Framework for the PPFCN is available and is in effect for 2021.